 - a.
-Maritime liens; - b.
+Preferred claims; - b.
 Maritime claims regarding debts incurred in Argentina and in connection with the ship; - c.
-Claims regarding any debt where Argentine courts have jurisdiction. - 6.
-Can you arrest a ship irrespectively of her flag?
+Claims regarding any debt where Argentine courts have jurisdiction on the merits.

+6. Can you arrest a ship irrespective of her flag?

 Yes.
 Foreign flag vessels can be arrested.
-The flag will determine the characterisation of the maritime lien.

-7. Can you arrest a ship irrespectively of the debtor?
+7. Can you arrest a ship irrespective of the debtor?

 Yes.
-Ships can be arrested irrespectively of the debtor when in rem proceeding was brought.
+Ships can be arrested irrespective of the debtor when in rem proceeding are brought.